braydennoh/braydennoh.github.io/_projects/MinMountain.md

 ## 6\.
 Updating Topography

 Once the optimal fault path is identified, slip is applied along the fault.
 This uplifts the surface topography $h$.
-This is a recursive model: the new topography increases the gravitational work penalty for subsequent steps, forcing future faults to migrate or change geometry.
+This is a recursive model.
+The new topography increases the gravitational work penalty for subsequent steps, forcing future faults to migrate or change geometry.

 {% raw %}